 Although it’s an acquired taste, if you do want something healthier than a sports drink, coconut water could still be a good albeit unnecessary option.
 Most people aren’t professional athletes and don’t exercise long or intensely enough to really need the extra electrolytes from coconut water, Webster says.
 That’s why Dr. Apovian says it doesn’t replace her regular water intake because she doesn’t want the extra calories.
 Even though coconut water has less sugar than some of the unhealthiest things at the supermarket like regular soda or juices, the calories still add up, Dr. Apovian says.
 As for the benefits, there’s also plenty of other ways to get potassium from foods such as potatoes, bananas, beans, spinach, and legumes, Webster says.
 “These foods provide other beneficial nutrients that coconut water doesn’t, like fiber and other vitamins and minerals,” she says.

-Is coconut water good for you?
-It could be a healthier alternative for other non-water beverages.
+Coconut water could be a healthier alternative for other non-water beverages.
 For example, Dr. Apovian doesn’t drink alcohol and instead uses coconut water—like this one—to make tasty mocktails.
 “When I’m looking to relax on my own or with friends, I like to mix coconut water, pomegranate juice, or small amounts of tart cherry juice, and something fizzy like sparkling water,” she says.
 So feel free to dip your toes into this trend, and note that there are only a few potential benefits of coconut water.
-These 9 benefits of drinking eight glasses of water a day, however, should also motivate your need for hydration.